ialokim/radicale_storage_family_scheduler/README.md

 * auto-detect attendees in events
 * automatically accept the "invitations" from users on the same server
-* automatically add the event to the attendees' default calendar
+* automatically add/remove the event to the attendees' default calendar

 This should work as expected, at least with the already tested clients: